M-o-a-T/moat-kv/docs/source/code.rst

 This runner executes code on a specific node.
 This is useful e.g. if you need to access actual hardware.

-In order to be able to implement "emergency operation when disconnected" or similar fallback strategies, single-node runners can be configured to provide an Actor group that represents the "central" nodes.
-Your code can access a queue that reports whether the central group is partially or completely (in)visible.

 ===============
 Any-node runner
 ===============

-This runner executes code on some node, largely determined by chance, startup order, or phase of the moon.
+This runner executes code on one of a group of nodes.
+Which node executes the code is largely determined by chance, startup order, or phase of the moon.

 TODO: Load balancing is not yet implemented.